panzi/localchannels/README.md

  * Only pages of the same origin can communicate.
 This means pages served via http cannot communicate to pages served via https and pages served from different sub-domains cannot communicate either.
-You could use an iframe of the correct origin (and `iframe.contentWindow.postMessage`) to brige this, though.
+You could use an iframe of the correct origin (and `iframe.contentWindow.postMessage`) to bridge this, though.

 If you find this useful let me know.
 I don't think I bother writing tests if nobody finds this of any use.